 • Sydney: UTC +11

-• This means that the time in Montenegro is two hours ahead of London.
+• This means that Montenegro is two hours ahead of London.
 And 7 hours ahead of New York.
 But 9 hours behind Sydney.

 Important:

-Today, 74 countries in the world change their clocks twice a year (for daylight saving time and vice versa).
+Today, 74 countries in the world observe daylight saving time.
 Among them are all European countries, including Montenegro, as well as the USA, Canada, Australia and many others.

-• Taverns and restaurants usually open no earlier than 1-2 p.m.
+• Taverns and restaurants usually open around 1-2 PM.

 Important point:

-Throughout the country, all grocery stores, shopping centers, clothing stores, supermarkets are closed on Sundays and holidays.
+All grocery stores, shopping centers, clothing stores, and other retail shops are closed on Sundays and public holidays.

 opening hours of shops and markets in Montenegro